awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 The `deploy` directory is the root module.
 It contains the `main.tf` file used to call the child reusable modules and deploy the resources.
 Use this file to add calling modules that call:
+* The `common_variables` reusable module, that is usd to provide common variables to all other modules
 * The `pipline` reusable module that deploy the pipeline resources
 * The `kubecost_s3_exporter` reusable module for each cluster, to deploy the Kubecost S3 Exporter on your clusters
 * The `quicksight` reusable module